GeoBeer/geobeer-analytics/docs/locations.md

 # Event locations

-Local organiser can contact us to organise GeoBeer all over Switzerland.
+GeoBeer sponsors can contact us to organise GeoBeer events all over Switzerland.

 Since the initation of GeoBeer in 2013, we have visited a number of places.
 Check out the [map of our previous event locations throughout Switzerland](geobeer-map/index.html).